 It is widely accepted that polymer retention comprises polymer adsorption on the rock surface and mechanical entrapment in small throats and pores (Gogarty 1967).
-A third type of retention is related to the hydrodynamic force acting on polymer molecules, and this flow-induced retention is called hydrodynamic retention (Marker 1973; Dominguez and Willhite 1977; Aubert and Tirrell 1980; Zaitoun and Kohler 1987; Huh et al. 1990).
+A third type of retention is related to the hydrodynamic force acting on polymer molecules, and this flow-induced retention is called hydrodynamic retention (Maerker 1973; Dominguez and Willhite 1976; Aubert and Tirrell 1980; Zaitoun and Kohler 1987; Huh et al. 1990).

 Petroleum literature review shows that among the factors influencing polymer retention, polymer concentration is controversial.
-Some researchers suggested that polymer retention in the porous media is concentration dependent or fits the Langmuir isotherm (Mungan 1969; Dawson and Lantz 1972; Szabo 1975, 1979; Deng et al. 2006).
+Some researchers suggested that polymer retention in the porous media is concentration-dependent or fits the Langmuir isotherm (Mungan 1969; Dawson and Lantz 1972; Szabo and Corp 1975, 1979; Deng et al. 2006).
 Close examination of these reports reveals that most measurements were performed using a static method.
-The Langmuir adsorption model, which is well-known to describe reversible adsorption, is currently used in most chemical-flooding simulators to describe polymer retention in porous media (Satter et al. 1980; Vossoughi et al. 1984; Camilleri et al. 1987; Yuan et al. 2010; Dang et al. 2011).
-Ironically (and in contrast), most experimentalists regard adsorption of high-molecular-weight polymers on surfaces to be largely irreversible.
-Results from most researchers show polymer concentration is a minor factor for polymer retention (Shah et al. 1978; Green and Willhite 1998; Zheng et al. 1998).
-Generally, these studies used dynamic
+The Langmuir adsorption model is currently used in most chemical flooding simulators to describe polymer retention in porous media (Satter et al. 1980; Vossoughi et al. 1984; Camilleri et al. 1987; Yuan et al. 2010; Dang et al. 2011).
+In contrast, results from other researchers show polymer concentration is a minor factor (Shah et al. 1978, Green and Willhite 1998, Zheng et al. 1998).
+Generally, these studies used dynamic measurements, where the same cores were used repeatedly in the tests.
+Specifically, a given core was flooded first with a low polymer concentration; then retention occurred.
+Although Zheng et al. claimed their data fit the Langmuir isotherm, their retention values increased from 40 μ g/g at 250 ppm to only 58 μ g/g at 1,500 ppm.
+Only a few studies employed new cores or sandpacks for each concentration; these studies demonstrated moderate concentration dependence for retention (Szabo and Corp 1975, Huang and Sobie 1993).